 In addition to a great location and amenities, this hotel is an excellent choice for large families because rooms with two queen beds sleep six.
 All rooms include a sofa bed and breakfast is also included.

-It’s also down the street from one of my favorite places to eat in Honolulu – Marugame Udon.
+It’s also down the street from a great place to eat in Honolulu – Marugame Udon.
 This fast casual restaurant serves up huge bowls of noodles at a great price for Waikiki.
 The line is usually out the door, but it moves quickly and your whole family will love it.
 You can even watch them make the noodles while you wait.

 Maui: Hyatt Regency Maui Resort and Spa

 If you are looking for a resort, your family will love the Hyatt Regency Maui Resort and Spa.
-The Hyatt Regency Maui is a Category 6 Hyatt with cash prices that typically exceed $700 a night.
-Booking on points offers an incredible value starting at 21k points per night.
+The Hyatt Regency Maui is a Category 7 Hyatt with cash prices that typically exceed $700 a night.
+Booking on points offers an incredible value at 30k points per night.

 Hyatt Regency Maui -Hawaii on points